About the Country

 The population of the Czech Republic is approximately 10.65 million and the official language being spoken is Czech.

 The voltage is 230 V and the frequency is 50 Hz.
-The kind of plug used is Round pin plug and receptacle with a male grounding pin
+The kind of plug used is a Round pin plug and receptacle with a male grounding pin

 The environment of the Czech Republic can be called as Temperate with hot summer seasons and cold overcast winters.
 It likewise gets snow.
 The majority of the rain comes down in the summer season.
 Due to different altitudes, the variation of temperatures varies.

 The temperature levels are relatively low at high elevations and more precipitation.
-Temperatures range between 57 °F and 78 °F or 14 °C and 26 °C. Weather in the fall is still pleasant in September and part of October, but it then quickly becomes colder, rainy and sometimes snowy starting with November.
+Temperatures range between 57 °F and 78 °F or 14 °C and 26 °C. Weather in the fall is still pleasant in September and part of October, but it then quickly becomes colder, rainy, and sometimes snowy starting with November.

 Temperatures range between 37 °F and 68 °F or 3 °C and 20 °C. Of course, these are all just averages.
 The weather and temperatures can be different when you visit, so remember always to check the weather forecast before you travel.